iNavFlight/inav-configurator/README.md

 ## Font Customisation

 INAV provides the font images so that custom fonts can be created for your personal preference.
 This is the case for both analogue and digital fonts.
 The resources can be found in the [osd](/resources/osd) folder.
-Within the **analogue** and **digital** subfolders, you will find information on compiling your fonts.
+Within the **analogue** and **digital** subfolders, you will find information on compiling your own fonts.
 There is also an [INAV Character Map](/resources/osd/INAV%20Character%20Map.md) document.
-This contains previews of all the character images in the fonts and the appropriate variable names within the firmware and Configurator.
+This contains previews of all the character images in the fonts, and the appropriate variable names within the firmware and Configurator.
 There are tools for compiling the [analogue](https://github.com/fiam/max7456tool) and [digital](https://github.com/MrD-RC/hdosd-font-tool) fonts.
 New font submissions via pull requests are welcome.

 ## Notes